Your Friends & Neighbors (film): Production

 The film was financed in part with Jason Patric's $4.5–$8 million salary from starring in Speed 2: Cruise Control.

-The film's credit sequences feature music by Apocalyptica.

 Reception

 Box office

 Your Friends & Neighbors was released in the United States on August 21, 1998, in a limited release in 32 theaters, grossing $340,288 with an average of $10,634 per theater.
 The film's widest release was 246 theaters and it ended up grossing $4,714,658, against a $5 million production budget.

 Critical response

 On the review aggregator website Rotten Tomatoes, where it was the first ever film reviewed, Your Friends & Neighbors holds an approval rating of 77% based on 60 reviews, with an average rating of 7/10.
 The website's critics consensus reads, "Though it may strike some viewers as cold and unpleasant, Neil LaBute's Your Friends & Neighbors is an incisive critique of sexual politics wrapped up in a scathing black comedy."
 On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 70, based on 27 critics, indicating "generally favorable" reviews.

 Roger Ebert gave the film four out of four stars.
 While reviewing the film on At the Movies, while Ebert enjoyed the film (even praising it as one of the year's best films), Gene Siskel reviewed the film negatively, saying it was too much like LaBute's first film and calling the characters unbearable to be around.